Celebrating 25 Outstanding SMART Recovery Volunteers in our 25th Anniversary Year

 William M. Abbott, M.D.

-Bill Abbott’s service to SMART Recovery illustrates the multiple ways that a volunteer can contribute – as a facilitator, educator, advocate and promoter.
-As a former surgeon and M.D. affiliated with the Harvard Medical School, Bill and founding president Joe Gerstein, M.D. began introducing SMART meetings into numerous hospitals throughout Massachusetts, including virtually all the leading ones.
+Bill Abbott’s service to SMART Recovery illustrates the multiple ways that a volunteer can contribute – as a facilitator, educator, advocate, and promoter.
+A former surgeon and M.D. affiliated with the Harvard Medical School, Bill and founding president Joe Gerstein, M.D. introduced SMART meetings into hospitals throughout Massachusetts, including virtually all the leading ones.

 Hugh Delaney’s impact in Baltimore and the mid-Atlantic region has been substantial and ongoing.
-In late 2016 Hugh initiated the BmoreSMART project to start numerous SMART meetings in lower socio-economic areas of Baltimore.
-He trained more than 100 professional counselors and peer recovery specialists as SMART meeting Facilitators, and in 2017 alone, BmoreSMART launched 14 meetings.
+In late 2016 Hugh initiated the BmoreSMART project to start SMART meetings in lower socio-economic areas of Baltimore.
+He trained more than 100 professional counselors and peer recovery specialists as SMART meeting Facilitators and, in 2017 alone, BmoreSMART launched 14 meetings.